 A. No, there are no laundry facilities.
 It is the responsibility of the camper to bring enough clothes for the entire week.

-Q. Do I send snacks for my camper?
+Q. Do I send snacks for my child?

 A. There is no need to bring snacks.
 There will be snacks provided throughout each day, and there will also be an option to purchase snacks at the tuck shop each day.
 Campers don’t need to bring anymore than $20 for tuck for the week.